All-Hands-AI/OpenHands/evaluation/toolqa/README.md

 # ToolQA Evaluation with OpenDevin

-This folder contains evaluation harness we built on top of the original [ToolQA](https://github.com/night-chen/ToolQA) ([paper](https://arxiv.org/pdf/2306.13304)).
+This folder contains an evaluation harness we built on top of the original [ToolQA](https://github.com/night-chen/ToolQA) ([paper](https://arxiv.org/pdf/2306.13304)).

 ## Setup Environment

-Please follow [this document](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md) to setup local develop environment for OpenDevin.
+Please follow [this document](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md) to setup local development environment for OpenDevin.

 ## Configure OpenDevin and your LLM